aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/ip_packet.png)

 The headers contain those labels mentioned earlier, such as the destination address for that particular packet.
 We'll dig into the headers further, and examine their structure.
-An IP header looks like this,
+An IP header is constructed like so,

 ```
  0                   1                   2                   3